EMCampbell01/Global-Data-Interface/README.md

 **United Nations Client**

-The UN Client is still to be implemented.
+The UN Client is still to be fully implemented.

 ## Data-Structures